Dushara: Worship

-In Greek times, he was associated with Zeus because he was the chief of the Nabataean pantheon as well as with Dionysus.
+In Classical Greek times, he was associated with Zeus because he was the chief of the Nabataean pantheon as well as with Dionysus.

 A shrine to Dushara has been discovered in the harbour of ancient Puteoli in Italy.
-The city was an important nexus for trade to the Near East, and it is known to have had a Nabataean presence during the mid 1st century BCE.
+The city was an important nexus for trade to the Near East and it is known to have had a Nabataean presence during the mid first century BCE.
 The cult continued in some capacity well into the Roman period and possibly as late as the Islamic period.

-This deity was mentioned by the 9th century CE Muslim historian Hisham Ibn Al-Kalbi, who wrote in The Book of Idols (Kitab al-Asnām) that: "The Banū al-Hārith ibn-Yashkur ibn-Mubashshir of the ʻAzd had an idol called Dū Sharā."
+This deity was mentioned by the ninth century CE Muslim historian Hisham Ibn Al-Kalbi, who wrote in the Book of Idols (Kitab al-Asnām) that: "The Banū al-Hārith ibn-Yashkur ibn-Mubashshir of the ʻAzd had an idol called Dū Sharā".

 Safaitic inscriptions mention animal sacrifices to Dushara, asking for a variety of services.